Riley’s L.A. Guns 

 The band toured with Poison, Ratt, and others throughout the summer of 2000.

-With more than 30 years’ worth of noteworthy material , the band have proved to be true warriors of the 80’s genre and are geared to tear it up across the world giving audiences the high octane Rock-n-Roll that is L.A.
+Now with more than 30 years’ worth of noteworthy material , platinum sales, world tours and controversy, the band have proved to be true warriors of the 80’s hard rock genre and are geared to tear it up across the world giving audiences the high octane Rock-n-Roll that is Riley’s L.A.
 Guns.

 2022 will be the first new single ‘Overdrive’ from their forthcoming albumThe Dark Horseout on Golden Robot Records in 2023.